sergiomachaca/SergioMachaca/_pages/about.md

 (this website is currently under construction...)

-I am a PhD student in the Department of Mechanical Engineering at Johns Hopkins University and a graduate research assistant in the Haptics and Medical Robotics Laboratory (HAMR Lab) led by Dr. Jeremy Brown.
+I am a PhD student in the <a href='https://me.jhu.edu'>Department of Mechanical Engineering</a> at Johns Hopkins University and a graduate research assistant in the Haptics and Medical Robotics Laboratory (HAMR Lab) led by Dr. Jeremy Brown.

-My research has been funded by the National Science Foundation Graduate Research Fellowships Program (NSF GRFP) and the Link Foundation Modeling, Simulation, and Training (MS&T) Fellowship.
+My research has been funded by the National Science Foundation <a href='https://www.nsfgrfp.org'>Graduate Research Fellowships Program (NSF GRFP)</a> and the Link Foundation <a href='https://linksim.org'>Modeling, Simulation, and Training (MS&T) Fellowship</a>.

-During my undergraduate education at Drexel University, I interned at the Johns Hopkins University Applied Physics Laboratory (Laurel, MD, USA) and Siemens AG (Munich, Germany), and I was a National Science Foundation Research Experience for Undergraduates (NSF REU) student at University of Pennsylvania Laboratory for Research on the Structure of Matter.
+During my undergraduate education at <a href='https://drexel.edu'>Drexel University</a>, I interned at the Johns Hopkins University Applied Physics Laboratory (Laurel, MD, USA) and Siemens AG (Munich, Germany), and I was a National Science Foundation Research Experience for Undergraduates (NSF REU) student at University of Pennsylvania Laboratory for Research on the Structure of Matter.

 For more information, please see my <a href='https://sergiomachaca.github.io/cv/'>CV</a>.